CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "underwater_age_speedup": "25 minutes", // Increase the field's age by this time every tick if it's on a terrain with the SWIMMABLE flag
-    "outdoor_age_speedup": "20 minutes", // Increase the field's age by this duration if it's on an outdoor tile "accelerated_decay": true, // If the field should use a more simple decay calculation, used for cosmetic fields like gibs "percent_spread": 90, // The field must succeed on a `rng(1, 100 - local windpower ) > percent_spread` roll to spread.
-The field must have a non-zero spread percent and the GAS phase to be eligable to spread in the first place
+    "outdoor_age_speedup": "20 minutes", // Increase the field's age by this duration if it's on an outdoor tile "accelerated_decay": true, // If the field should use a more simple decay calculation, used for cosmetic fields like gibs "percent_spread": 90, // The field must succeed on a `rng( 1, 100 - local windpower ) > percent_spread` roll to spread.
+The field must have a non-zero spread percent and the GAS phase to be eligible to spread in the first place
     "phase": "gas", // Phase of the field.
 Gases can spread after spawning and can be spawned out of emitters through impassable terrain with the PERMEABLE flag
     "apply_slime_factor": 10, // Intensity of slime to apply to creatures standing in this field (Why not use an effect?
 No idea.)
-    "gas_absorption_factor": 15, // Amount of gasmask charges the field uses up per tick "is_splattering": true, // If splatters of this field should bloody vehicle parts "dirty_transparency_cache": true, // Should the transparency cache be recalculated when the field is modified (used for intransparent, spreading fields)
+    "gas_absorption_factor": 15, // Amount of gasmask charges the field uses up per tick "is_splattering": true, // If splatters of this field should bloody vehicle parts "dirty_transparency_cache": true, // Should the transparency cache be recalculated when the field is modified (used for nontransparent, spreading fields)
     "has_fire": false, // Is this field a kind of fire (for immunity, monster avoidance and similar checks) "has_acid": false, // See has_fire
     "has_elec": false, // See has_fire